MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/indirect-display-debugging.md

 # Debugging indirect display drivers

-Indirect Displays drivers (IDDs) are UMDF drivers so the UMDF debugging documentation is a good starting point ([here](https://docs.microsoft.com/windows-hardware/drivers/wdf/determining-why-the-umdf-driver-fails-to-load-or-the-umdf-device-fails) is an example of a page in that section).
+Indirect Displays drivers (IDDs) are UMDF drivers so the UMDF debugging documentation, such as [Determining Why the UMDF Driver Fails to Load or the UMDF Device Fails to Start](https://docs.microsoft.com/windows-hardware/drivers/wdf/determining-why-the-umdf-driver-fails-to-load-or-the-umdf-device-fails), is a good starting point.
 This page provides indirect display-specific debugging information.

 ## Registry control